sarweshkumar47/Curve-Fit/README.md

 _Note:_ This behaviour may vary when a curve passes through 180 degree meridian.
-Sometimes, you may not get perfect curve.
+Sometimes, you may not get a perfect curve.
 In that case, use ```setComputePointsBasedOnScreenPixels(true)``` method to get the desired curve.